MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 If this is the first time you upload organizational data, refer to [Upload organizational data (first upload)](upload-org-data-first.md).
 If this isn't the first time, refer to [Upload organizational data (subsequent uploads)](./upload-org-data-subsequent.md).

-After your data has been successfully uploaded, the app performs more validation and processing to complete provisioning.
+After your data successfully uploads, the app performs more validation and processing to complete provisioning.

 #### How often to upload an organizational data .csv file